 York has a rich, long history, serving as a Roman provincial capital in AD 71, capital of the Anglo-Saxon kingdom of Northumbria after the fall of Rome, and as a trading center called "Jorvik" in the 9th to 11th century.
 Just as a Boy Scout counts the rings in a tree, you can count the ages of York by the different bricks in the city wall: Roman on the bottom, then Danish, Norman, and the "new" addition — from the 14th century.

-Later, Henry VIII used the city's fine cathedral, or Minster, as the northern headquarters of his Anglican Church.
+Later, Henry VIII used the city's fine cathedral, or minster, as the northern headquarters of his Anglican Church.
 The huge cathedral is still a power center of the Church, and easily the town's top sight — but much more lies beyond.
-The Minster's stately Gothic towers serve as a navigational landmark — or you can follow the strategically placed signposts, which helpfully point out all places of interest to tourists.
+The York Minster's stately Gothic towers serve as a navigational landmark — or you can follow the strategically placed signposts, which helpfully point out all places of interest to tourists.

 While only traces are left of most Viking settlements, "Jorvik" was an archaeologist's bonanza, the best-preserved Viking city ever excavated.
 When the archaeologists were finished, the dig site was converted into a tourist attraction.
 At the Jorvik Viking Centre, visitors ride a "Pirates of the Caribbean"-type people-mover through a Viking street, complete with jabbering animatronic characters — where sights, sounds, and even smells from the year 975 have been re-created.
 The ride ends at a gallery filled with artifacts from every aspect of Viking life.